simonkovtyk/rss-feed/README.md

 A PostgreSQL Database is also required.

-Feeder will take care of the database and creates it for you, so no maintainance needed.
+Feeder will take care of the database and creates everything in there for you, so no maintainance needed.

 ## Usage
 ### Configuration